HealthBioscienceIDEAS/microscopy-novice/episodes/quality-control-and-manual-segmentation.md

 In order to count our cells, we will need to see individual nuclei in our images.
 As there is one nucleus per cell, we will use the nucleus number as the equivalent of cell number.
-If we look at our cells image in Napari, we can clearly see individual nuclei highlighted in green.
+If we look at our cells image in Napari, we can clearly see multiple cell nuclei in green.
 If we zoom in we can see some noise (as a slight 'graininess' over the image), but this doesn't interfere with being able to see the locations or sizes of all nuclei.

 Next, it's good practice to check the image histogram, as we covered in the [choosing acquisition settings episode